-All stipendiary curates are required to report time off sick by phone or email to your incumbent and also the HR & Stipends administratror, Pat Burton (pat.burton@oxford.anglican.org).
-Although you are technically office-holders, rather than employees, in the case of long-term sickness, stipendiary curates are still entitled to Statutory Sick Pay and should follow the guidance on the website.
+All stipendiary curates are required to report time off sick by phone or email to your incumbent and also the HR & Stipends administratror, Nicole Hayes (nicole.hayes@oxford.anglican.org).
+Although you are technically office-holders, rather than employees, in the case of long term sighness, stipendiary, gurates are still entitled to in the case of long-term sickness, stipendiary curates are still entitled to Statutory Sick Pay and should follow the guidance on the website.